fabianishere/pve-edge-kernel/README.md

    the optimization level or micro architecture to build for.

 Kernel options may be controlled from the [debian/rules](debian/rules) file.
-To build with additional patches, you may add them to the [patches/pve](patches/pve) directory.
+To build with additional patches, you may add them to the [debian/patches/pve](debian/patches/pve) directory and update the [series](debian/patches/series.linux) file accordingly.

 ## Questions
 If you have any questions or want to see additional versions, flavors or micro architectures being built, feel